Azure/kubernetes-carbon-intensity-exporter/README.md

 $ carbon-e2e-carbon-intensity-exporter-XXXXXXX-XXXXX   2/2     Running   0          3m25s
 ```

-You should also see one configmap `carbonintensity` is created in the `kube-system` namespace.
+You should also see one configmap `carbon-intensity` is created in the `kube-system` namespace.
 ```bash
 $ kubectl get configmap -n kube-system | grep carbon-intensity
 $ carbon-intensity                        7      3m25s